 Diane placed the tea cup back on the table, looking out the double doors, and motioned to Olivia.
 “Liv, he’s walking down the stairs.
 No need to find him.
 “Zach,” she yelled.
 “We’re in the study.”

 Zach walked through the open double doors with his daughter, Anastasia.
 “I’m here, no need to go find me.
 Was checking on my girl.”
-He picked her up, swung her from side to side, and she giggled with an innocent flourish.
+He picked her up, swung her from side to side, and she giggled with an innocent laugh.
 When he put her down, she immediately closed both the doors with a flourish, as though she’d known it was time for privacy.

 Zach, clad in acid wash jeans and a black t-shirt, with bare feet and dark wet hair, was considered ruggedly handsome.
 He kept a trim beard set across his squared chin and high cheekbones, as well as two visible tattoos.
 One on his arm, where an artist had drawn a green and pink crawling vine running from Zach’s left wrist up to the back of his neck.
 And on his right forearm, a pair of black and white dice danced, along with a few colored playing cards, the Ace and the King of hearts.
 The red had begun to fade, not unlike many other things in his life.